NOTE TO THE READER

 Latin, in its literary usage, has for most of its history been an artificial language on life support in the schools.
 RELICS aims to explore the impact of education on the use of Latin within European literary culture.
 From its moment of institutionalization in the first century, schooling in Latin forms a leitmotiv throughout European history, only losing its omnipresent status in the past two centuries.
 Schooling in Latin provided authors—also the ones who only published in the vernacular languages—with a standard equipment of knowledge, and a background, through and against which they made their own literary creations.
 At the same time, schooling was a means to initiate people from a diversity of linguistic, cultural, geographical, and religious backgrounds in a common culture of learning and tradition (and to exclude others).
 RELICS wants to examine, amongst other things, how the physical and metaphorical Latin classroom informed methods of writing and reading literature—not just Latin, but also other (vernacular) languages—, in what ways authors confirmed and emancipated from the norms implied by their education, if and to what extent schooling shaped a sort of ‘cultural memory’ shared by a European intellectual public, and the dynamics of inclusion and exclusion inherent to the process of shaping a ‘common’ European literary identity.

 No historical research is impartial and apolitical.
 Especially a subject like Latin has a long and specific history of conservatism, Eurocentrism, nationalism, and imperialism attached to its use.
 As researchers we are aware of the pitfalls this may cause.
-We aim to avoid these by striving for diversity in the network and its organisational structure, bringing together scholars from different countries and specializing in different periods, geographical areas and languages.
+We aim to avoid these by striving for diversity in the network and its organizational structure, bringing together scholars from different countries and specializing in different periods, geographical areas and languages.
 Moreover, the research network aims to go beyond the boundaries of research domains and academic disciplines, which have often been bound to chronological periods, languages or geographical areas.
 Central in this respect is the search for concepts that can capture the broader shifts and impulses within the literary and cultural landscape of Europe.
 These concepts offer not just the possibility to open a scientific debate beyond traditional academic boundaries, they are also valuable starting points to think with and reflect upon why we, as 21st-century scholars, precisely choose to work with these concepts.
 What is the relationship between our object of investigation and our method of investigation?
 What can we self-reflectively learn about ourselves as modern scholars by conceptually studying the European literary past?

 RELICS prefers to identify itself as a ‘network’ rather than a closed ‘group,’ because it strives to unite its members by a common interest for its core research subjects without necessarily requiring them to be specialized in those subjects (which are often too large in scope).